-Once upon a time, cartographers like Mercator plotted out our globe for explorers to use on heroic journeys across the globe.
+Once upon a time, cartographers like Gerardus Mercator plotted out our globe for explorers to use on heroic journeys across the globe.
 He is most renowned for creating the 1569 world map with constant bearing, named after himself – the Mercator Projection.

-Scroll to the bottom of this article to see a world map with cartgrapher salaries.
+Scroll to the bottom of this article to see a world map with cartographer salaries.

 Some say that cartography has lost its art…